deblevine/MCI-DeM_LSPQ/README.md

 ## Documentation

-1. `ANALYTIC-PLAN.docx` details the analytic plan for MCI DeM Aim 2, Study 3.
-This file was created by Rachael Whitney.
+1. `ANALYTIC-PLAN_LSPQ.docx` details the analytic plan for the MCI DeM Aim 2, Study 3, LSPQ manuscript.
+This file was created by Rachael Whitney with input from Deborah Levine, Andrzej Galecki and Mohammed Kabeto.

-   * `ANALYTIC-PLAN.md` Analysis plan converted to .md format (see https://word2md.com/)
+   * `ANALYTIC-PLAN_LSPQ.md` Analysis plan converted to .md format (see https://word2md.com/)

 2. `DATA-DICTIONARY.csv` details the variables included in the MCI DeM Aim 2, Study 3 master dataset.
 This file was created by Rachael Whitney.